node-3d/webgl-raub/README.md

 npm i -s webgl-raub
 ```

-> Note: compilation tools must be in place on your system.
+> Note: for `npm i` to succeed, compilation tools must be in place on your system.
 For Windows, use **ADMIN PRIVELEGED** command line:
-\`npm i -g windows-build-tools\`.
+`npm i -g windows-build-tools`.
 Also **Windows** needs **vcredist 2013** to be installed.